 The electricity distributor ('distributor') within whose distribution area any electrical installation or installation work is situated or where the installation work is carried out.
+Also referred to as Distribution Network Service Provider (DNSP), per 1.9.19.

 Note: Sydney Trains is the distributor for electrical installations on railway land and for a limited number of customers supplied from the rail network.